-Each Google Cloud CDN request is logged in Stackdriver Logging.
+Each Cloud CDN request is logged in Stackdriver Logging.
 Logging is automatic and does not need to be enabled.

 To view Cloud CDN logs, go to the Logs Viewer in the Cloud Platform Console.

 - To see all logs, in the first pull-down menu select Load Balancing > All forwarding rules.

 - To see logs for just one forwarding rule, select a single forwarding rule name from the list.